SRCF/docs/content/reference/common-requests.md

-**The SRCF itself is not immediately responsible for content under these domains.** In the first instance, you should direct queries to the owners of the relevant account.
+**The SRCF itself is not immediately responsible for content under these domains.** In the first instance, you should direct queries to the owners of the relevant account and allow them time to respond.

 * For websites like *{{< var >}}spqr2{{< /var >}}.**user**.srcf.net*
   or email addresses like *{{< var >}}spqr2{{< /var >}}@srcf.net*,